Next Lesson - Acute Inflammation

 - Epithelial cells make up glands, being either exocrine which possess ducts, or endocrine glands which are ductless.

-- The skin is the body’s largest organ and is made up of three layers - epidermis, dermis, hypodermis.
+- The skin is the body’s largest organ and is made up of three layers - epidermis, dermis, and hypodermis.

 Core